ddecarle/eeb462-2024/Lab5_Phylogenomics1.md

    ```
 If this gives you an error, try using the following command instead: `LANG=C ssh -Y <username>@teach.scinet.utoronto.ca`

 Now you are logged into SciNet’s super computer system.
-There are two main login nodes: `$HOME` and `$SCRATCH`.
-This is where you develop, prepare and submit jobs.

 When you log in, you are automatically taken to the `$HOME` node (you can confirm using `pwd`).
-This is a read-only node, used mainly for moving files from your computer into SciNet.
-We will be running all analyses on the `$SCRATCH` node.

 A folder containing all material for the remaining labs has been created in the `$HOME` node: `home/l/lcl_uoteeb462/eeb462starter`